This method is used to define a comparison between a given value

 int cmp ( BinaryCondition condition, int columnId, const void* value, Uint32 length = 0 )

 Parameters.
-This method takes the following parameters:
+When used to compare a value with a column, this method takes the following parameters:

 condition: This represents the condition to be tested which compares the value of the column having the column ID